…Start living life at 1.2

 9. Find some industry friends who you can support and who will return the favor

 One of the best ways I have found to stop viewing people as competition is to make friends with them.
 As much as we may be in the same industry, the longer I am in business, the more I realize there really aren’t very many people who I feel like I am in competition with.
 Their ideal client is not my ideal client, and what I provide isn’t what they provide.
 So by friending them, we can only all benefit.
-We can collaborate, help each other, cheer each other on, and give each other the advice we are all looking for that no one except those in our industry can provide.
+We can collaborate, help each other, and cheer each other on.
+We can give each other the advice no one except those in our industry can provide.
 Navigating a creative business can be a tricky thing, so we need to help each other!
 Find your people, the one’s you connect with, and help each other make it happen.

 10. Be a force for good.

 Chances are that lots of people feel the same things you have felt.
 Share your story.
 Find an inspiring quote…share it!!
-Had a bad experience, but learn a valuable lesson…share it!
-We all need things to look up to, be motivated and inspired by, so start putting your positive and good out there to help build others up.
+I had a bad experience, but learn a valuable lesson…share it!
+We all need things to look up to, be motivated and inspired by, Start putting your positive and good out there to help build others up.
 The more you focus on finding the positive in life, in business, and everywhere around you, the less you will find that all those things that we have been discussing will affect you.

 more information on aperture can be found here.

-Are you a photographer and ready to live your life at 1.2?
-Ready to take back your time and your life?
+Are you a photographer tired of always having to choose between business and family?
 Well, then let me introduce you to theblueprint™!
-30 lessons, weekly live coaching calls, built in accountability and everything you will need to build a business that is a benefit to your family and not a burden!
+Dozens of lessons and built-in accountability.
+Everything you will need to build a business that is a benefit to your family and not a burden!
 Let’s be #bettertogether!
 Try theblueprint™ for only $7!